Telematics can be tricky, so please find some of the Frequently Asked Questions answered below. If you have further questions, please contact us.

 GPS (Global Positioning System) is a network of 24 satellites which are used to determine time, location, speed and heading very precisely.
 Other similar systems, such as GLONASS, GALILEO and BeiDou, can also be used to provide the same data, globally and free of charge.
 Collectively, these systems are now referred to as GNSS or Global Navigation Satellite Systems.
 Signals from the GNSS satellites are very weak and therefore will not usually travel through metal or buildings etc. In most circumstances, GNSS devices only work outdoors.

 Our devices work anywhere in the world, subject to suitable mobile communication network services (GPRS/2G, 3G, LTE CatM1 and NB-IoT).
-As at the time of writing (2021), GPRS/2G and 3G services are still widely available and are the primary services used for IoT applications, by millions of devices, all over the world.
+As at the time of writing (2023), GPRS/2G and 3G services are still widely available and are the primary services used for IoT applications, by millions of devices, all over the world.
 Some countries have already switched-off GPRS/2G services, but network operators in most of the world still offer services.
-There is no exact timetable for the ‘sunset’ of 2G services, mobile network operators (MNOs) are very competitive and typically don’t share their long-term strategy, but many have publicly stated that they expect to continue providing 2G services until at least 2025.
-Its almost certain that the 3G sunset will happen earlier than 2G for most countries and MNOs.
-So, we are entering into unknown territory in this respect.
-What we can certainly expect is a slow and gradual degradation in the capacity and bandwidth available over 2G and 3G services over the next 5 years or so.
-It may be that 2G is still around in 2030, but there’s little doubt that the coverage, availability and capacity will be a fraction of what it is now.
+Operators in the UK have announced that they will be withdrawing 2G and 3G services between 2023 and 2030.
+What we expect is a slow and gradual degradation in the capacity and bandwidth available over 2G and 3G services over the next 7 years or so.
+It seems (in the UK at least) that 2G will still be available until 2030, but there’s little doubt that the coverage, availability and capacity will be slowly reduced over the coming years.

 Obviously this is subject to availability of GNSS and mobile communications network services.
 GNSS works all over the world, but generally does not work indoors or in covered areas, such as tunnels.
 With that caveat, we typically expect a location accuracy of approx. 2m anywhere in the world, when outdoors.
 Almost certainly you have a mobile phone and you understand the coverage aspects of mobile network communications quite well.
 In cities and on major routes, coverage is almost guaranteed these days, but of course there are always exceptions.
 With these caveats understood, we can safely say that our devices will send accurate location to your server / platform in real-time, typically less than 1 second, whenever services are available.